fridgemagnet3/uip/README.md

 ## Current status

 At present, the stack builds and runs on a [modified version of the XRoar emulator](https://github.com/fridgemagnet3/xroar) and will respond to ping requests sent via a [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP).
+The current configuration includes the telnet server application which can be successfully commuincated with, it doesn't do much mind aside from displaying the 'help' menu although I think there is more down to the other features not having been implemented rather than broken functionality.
+It does however serve to prove the TCP/IP protocol works.

-Any application which uses the [protosockets library](doc/html/a00158.html) (including the default [hello world](apps/hello-world) example) **won't work properly.** This is because the underlying [protothreads library](doc/html/a00142.html) makes a whacky use of the select() call that is similar to something called the [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device) which the current incarnation of the CMOC (6809 cross) compiler specifically states it does not support.
+Any application which uses the [protosockets library](doc/html/a00158.html) (including the simple [hello world](apps/hello-world) example) **won't work properly.** This is because the underlying [protothreads library](doc/html/a00142.html) makes a whacky use of the select() call that is similar to something called the [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device) which the current incarnation of the CMOC (6809 cross) compiler specifically states it does not support.
 In a nutshell, the state machine used to track the TCP connection state gets repeatedly reset & confusion then rains.

 ## How to build/run the stack